madhuri8211/UserInterfaceProject/ReadMe.txt

-Step 1: Open the ShuffleandSort folder in Visual Studio Code
+Step 1: Open the UserInterfaceProject-main folder in Visual Studio Code

 Step 2: Click on index.html